yoganandgopalan/Itsyourskills/API/README.md

 * User is api
 * Password is testapi!

-The task is to create a command line application using C++/Qt, Android SDK, X Code or a basic script in PHP.
+The task is to create a command line application using basic script in PHP.
 The application should accept a store ID as a parameter.
 The application should then display the following information about the store.

 * Name
 * Address